 What is system-shifting product management?

-Building on the brilliant exploratory work into systems-shifting design conducted by Cat Drew, Cassie Robinson and Jennie Winhall, I want to explore how Product Management can adopt aligned thinking in how it achieves outcomes.
+Building on the brilliant exploratory work into systems-shifting design conducted by Cat Drew, Cassie Robinson and Jennie Winhall, this collection of essays explore how Product Management can adopt a system-shifting perspective.

 How might we consider the shift?